 Plan Changes: The County reserves the right to amend, expand, reduce or terminate any of the benefits and the plan or its benefit policies and practices at any time.
 If any of the benefits are terminated and coverage is not replaced with comparable coverage, ample notice will be given.
 If benefits under a County health plan are materially reduced, you will be notified within 60 days of the effective date of such material reduction in benefits.
 Participation in this plan is not a guarantee or contract of employment between employees and Broward County.

-Plan Summaries: Descriptions of the various benefit plans available to you under the County’s Section 125 Benefit Plan, Dependent Care Accounts and Medical Expense Accounts are explained in this book.
+Plan Summaries: Descriptions of the various benefit plans available to you under the County’s Section 125 Benefit Plan, Dependent Care Accounts and Health Care Accounts are explained in this book.
 Plan summaries for the Section 125 Benefit Plan are available for employee’s review in Employee Benefit Services; these documents explain the eligibility for, limitations on, funding of and duration of the various benefit plans.

-Plan Documents: Copies of plan documents for Broward County’s Section 125 Benefit Plan, Dependent Care FSA and Medical Expense FSA are available upon written request submitted to Employee Benefit Services.
+Plan Documents: Copies of plan documents for Broward County’s Section 125 Benefit Plan, Dependent Care FSA and Health Care FSA are available upon written request submitted to Employee Benefit Services.
 A reasonable charge may be imposed for copies.

 Attn: Plan Administrator